h4cKEngine/Portable-Self-Hosted-Game-Server-with-Docker/README.md

 # Or with the --full flag for advanced options (RAM, Forge/Fabric Versions, View Distance, DuckDNS, etc.)
 ./utils/install_and_configure.sh --full
 ```

+#### Web Configuration Dashboard (Alternative)
+You can also use the graphical Web Dashboard to configure and manage your server.
+Just double click on `StartDashboard.bat` (Windows) or run `./StartDashboard.bash` (Linux).
+This will open a web interface in your browser where you can configure settings and manage the server easily.

 ### 2. Cloud Storage Authentication
 Link the account (or other cloud supported by [RCLONE](https://rclone.org/overview/)).